kharakhorin/FeatureSync/README.md

 # FeatureSync
-Synchronization tool for integrating BDD scenarios with Azure DevOps (TFS)
+Synchronization tool for integrating SpecFlow scenarios with Azure DevOps (TFS)

 ## How to use